Accommodation Payments

 This is an additional contribution towards the cost of care that some people may be required to pay.
 The Department of Human Services (Centrelink) will work out if you are required to pay this fee based on an assessment of your income and assets, and will advise you of the amount.

-There are annual and lifetime caps that apply to the means-tested care fee.
-Once these
+There is daily, lifetime and 4 years caps that apply to the non-clinical care contribution.

-caps are reached, you cannot be asked to pay any more means-tested care fees.
+Once these caps are reached, or you have paid them for 4 years, you cannot be asked to pay any more non-clinical care contribution fees.

 The Department of Human Services (Centrelink) will let you and your provider know when you have reached the annual or lifetime caps.
-The lifetime cap only applies to income tested care fees (and means tested care fees in residential care).
+The lifetime cap only applies to non-clinical care contribution fees.
 You may still need to pay the relevant basic fee and any accommodation costs in residential care.

 Your family home will continue to be exempt from any means testing if your spouse or dependent adult child (referred to as a protected person) is living in the home.
-Your home will be included in the means tested if a protected person does not live there; but its value will be capped at a maximum of $201,231.20.
+Your home will be included in the means testing calculation if a protected person does not live there; but its value will be capped at a maximum of $214,884.00.

-Additional fees apply for additional services such as hairdressing or mobile x-ray.
+Additional charges apply for optional services, such as hairdressing or mobile X-ray.
+Prices vary depending on the level of service.